Emil Rilke

 Emil Rilke (born 19 November 1983) is a Czech former footballer who played as a midfielder.
 He played for Czech clubs including Teplice, Jablonec 97, SIAD Most, Slovan Liberec, and Ústí nad Labem.
 Abroad he played for Universitatea Cluj of Romania, German side Hansa Rostock, and Žilina of Slovakia.
 Rilke was a member of the Czech Republic Under-20 national team which competed in the 2003 U20 FIFA World Cup in the United Arab Emirates.

-He won the Corgoň liga in the 2009–2010 season with Žilina.
-On 21 November 2012 he signed for German side Hansa Rostock in the 3.
-Liga.